ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

 (IRRI)](https://irri.org/mapping) in 2011.
 We commonly used the agroclimatology data from POWER to map and model rice projects.
 In most of the work I did, I used it with the EPIRICE model[^2], but it was also used for other crop modelling.
-Since then I’ve used the POWER data in projects with EPIRICE myself[^3] and have worked with other researchers who use it for crop simulation modelling exercises[^4],[^5].
+Since then I have used the POWER data in projects with EPIRICE myself[^3] and have worked with other researchers who use it for crop simulation modelling exercises[^4],[^5].
 The data were a great resource for agricultural modelling, even if it was a bit coarse at 1˚ x 1˚ (covering roughly